-More than one expert witness in an area of expertise
+More than one expert in an area of expertise

-- 19. If more than one party nominates an expert witness in an area of expertise, unless otherwise ordered, the parties must provide a consolidated brief of instructions to all those expert witnesses that - a) contains the material in paragraph 17; - b) identifies any issue any party considers the expert witnesses need to address; and - c) includes any information or documents any party considers relevant to those issues. - 20.
+- 19. If more than one party nominates an expert in an area of expertise, unless otherwise ordered, the parties must provide a consolidated brief of instructions to all those experts that-9 - a) contains the material in paragraph 17; - b) identifies any issues that any party considers the experts need to address; and - c) includes any information or documents that any party considers relevant to those issues. - 20.
 Including information or a document in a consolidated brief of instructions is without prejudice to the parties' rights to object at the hearing to the admission into evidence of - a) all or part of any information or document in the consolidated brief of instructions; and - b) any evidence relating to the disputed information or document. - 21.
-Where an expert witness's opinion might differ depending on the resolution of a factual or legal issue, the parties must brief the expert witnesses to - a) provide their opinion based on all potential resolutions of those issues, not just on those contended for by that party; and - b) consider whether a preliminary determination of a factual or legal issue by the Court might result in greater clarity and efficiency in preparing their evidence.
+Where an expert's opinion might differ depending on the resolution of a factual or legal issue, the parties must brief the experts to - a) provide their opinion based on all potential resolutions of those issues, not just on those contended for by that party; and - b) consider whether a preliminary determination of a factual or legal issue by the Court might result in greater clarity and efficiency in preparing their evidence.